Tony Peña

-Antonio Francisco Peña Padilla ([ˈtoni ˈpeɲa]; born June 4, 1957) is a Dominican former professional baseball player, manager and coach.
-He played as a catcher in Major League Baseball for the Pirates, Cardinals, Red Sox, Indians, White Sox, and Astros.
+Antonio Francisco Peña Padilla ([ˈtoni ˈpeɲa]; born 4 June 1957) is a Dominican former professional baseball player, manager and coach.
+He played as a catcher in Major League Baseball for the Pittsburgh Pirates, St. Louis Cardinals, Boston Red Sox, Cleveland Indians, Chicago White Sox, and Houston Astros.
 After his playing career, Peña was the manager of the Kansas City Royals between 2002 and 2005.
 He was most recently the first base coach for the New York Yankees.
 A four-time Gold Glove Award winner, Peña was known for his defensive abilities as well as his unorthodox squat behind home plate.